sympy/sympy/doc/src/modules/matrices/matrices.rst

     [ ]
     [3]

-This is the standard manner one creates a matrix, i.e. with a list of appropriately-sizes lists and/or matrices.
-SymPy also supports more advanced methods of matrix creation including a single list of values and dimension
+In addition to creating a matrix from a list of appropriately-sized lists and/or matrices.
+SymPy also supports more advanced methods of matrix creation including a single list of values and dimension inputs:
-inputs:

     >>> Matrix(2, 3, [1, 2, 3, 4, 5, 6])
     [1  2  3]